Down Payment Calculator

 Different Loans, Different Down Payment Requirements

-Also, in the U.S., the Department of Veterans Affairs (VA) has the ability to subsidize VA loans, which do not require any down payments upfront!
-Only two other entities can do this, the USDA and Navy Federal, allow the purchase of a home without a down payment.
+Also, in the U.S., the Department of Veterans Affairs (VA) has the ability to subsidize VA loans, which do not require a down payment.
+Only two other entities, the USDA and Navy Federal, allow the purchase of a home without a down payment.
 For more information about or to do calculations involving VA mortgages, please visit the VA Mortgage Calculator.

 Paying a down payment of 20% or more, if possible, will generally result in the lowest amount paid long-term because of the lower amount paid on interest for borrowed money.
 In addition, larger down payments usually lead to qualification for lower rates.
 For conventional loans, paying at least a 20% down payment when purchasing a home removes the need for Private Mortgage Insurance (PMI) payments, which are sizable monthly fees that add up over time.

 One of the risks associated with making a larger down payment is the possibility of a recession.
 In the case of a recession, the home value will likely drop, and with it, the relative return on investment of the larger down payment.